UKCloud/documentation/articles/openstack/ostack-faq.md

 ### How does UKCloud provide urgent maintenance notifications and incident reports?

-You can view these on the notifications page https://status.ukcloud.com.
-In addition, Service Status reports are published on the Portal.
+Current Service Status reports are published on the [Status Page](https://status.ukcloud.com/).
+You can view past incident reports on the UKCloud Portal.

 ### Do you offer dynamic or static IP addresses?

-The external IP addresses are static.
-Internal IPs can be assigned statically from a pool, manually or dynamically via DHCP.
+The external IP addresses are allocated to the project from a pool and will remain allocated to that project unless you explicitly select to "release" the address.

+Internal IPs are assigned to instances from a pool and will remain assigned to that instance/network port until that instance or network port is deleted.
+Optionally, it is possible to select the IP address assigned during instance/port creation.

 ### Are external Domain Name System (DNS) services available?

 No, we don't currently offer this service.
-You can implement your own DNS servers within your solution, or configure your virtual firewall to enable connectivity to an externally hosted DNS server - for example, one hosted on a government secure network such as PSN or N3; or one available on the Internet such as Google 8.8.8.8.
+You can implement your own DNS servers within your solution, or configure your instances to connect to an externally hosted DNS server - for example, one hosted on a government secure network such as PSN or N3; or one available on the Internet such as Google 8.8.8.8.

 ### Are domain name registration services available?

 No, we don't currently offer this service.
 Some government secure networks (such as PSN and N3) offer domain name registration and DNS hosting as part of their service.

-For internet-facing services a third-party DNS provider will be required.
+For internet-facing services a third-party domain provider will be required.

 ### Is Network Time Protocol available for time synchronisation?